MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/create-edit-elastic-tables.md

 Consider a scenario where Contoso is a retailer with millions of existing customers.
 Contoso has a large database of customers and are looking to increase sales while retaining customers.
 Based on prior customer history, they're looking to have 24-hour flash sale events with different coupons targeting their customers and products.
 They have estimated that the number of coupons required will be 100 million plus per flash sale campaign.
 Marketing plans to run multiple 24-hour campaigns targeting different customer segments.

-The requirement for Constoso’s marketing application is that it must be able to ingest up to 100 million or more coupon details within a few hours, read millions of coupons per hour, and send coupons to customers.
+The requirement for Contoso’s marketing application is that it must be able to ingest up to 100 million or more coupon details within a few hours, read millions of coupons per hour, and send coupons to customers.

 Elastic tables will automatically scale for this high throughput scenario.